Victor-Nguyen-da-dev/SQL/Projects/Readme.md

 | puppet    | 129820           |
 | keras     | 127013           |
 | pytorch   | 125226           |

+*Table of the average salary for the top 10 paying skills for data analysts*

 ### 5. Most Optimal Skills to Learn